Radio-Stack/caravel_ft8_receiver/docs/documentation.md

 blah

 ## 2. PDK Characterization
 Proper characterization of the PDK devices is paramount for accurate circuit design in future steps.
-Once values such as $g_m$ and $V_{TH}$ are obtained, processes like gm/Id design can be utilized to derive circuit topologies and values.
+Once values such as $g_{m}$ and $V_{TH}$ are obtained, processes like gm/Id design can be utilized to derive circuit topologies and values.

 ### Characterization of `nfet_01v8`